 Lewis Glucksman Gallery, Contemporary art gallery at University College Cork, Ireland

-The Lewis Glucksman Gallery is a contemporary art museum at University College Cork, housed in a modern building designed by O'Donnell + Tuomey architects.
-Inside, three floors of exhibition space provide flexible venues for displaying paintings, sculptures, installations, and other artistic works.
+The Lewis Glucksman Gallery is a contemporary art museum on the grounds of University College Cork, housed in a building designed by O'Donnell + Tuomey architects and made largely of wood and glass.
+Three floors of exhibition space allow for a wide range of formats, from paintings and sculptures to large installations.

 The community of curious travelers